ynotstartups/notes/notes/ideas.md

 - Guns, Germs, and Steel: The Fates of Human Societies
 - Drive: The Surprising Truth About What Motivates Us
   - To learn about motivations
+- The Design Of Everyday Things
+- The Elements Of Style
+  - reference for writing
+- The Vintage Guide To Classical Music

 **Fictions**